LafayetteCollegeLibraries/metadata-guidelines/ldr-metadata-guidelines/content/descriptive metadata/physical medium.md

 Use this property to describe the medium of the original physical resource from which the digital resource was derived, if applicable.

-- NOT to be used to describe the file format of a digitized or born-digital resource. \
+- NOT to be used to describe the file format of a digitized or born-digital resource.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&rarr; If a resource is born-digital, leave this property blank.
+  - If a resource is born-digital, leave this property blank.

 ## Examples
 - silver gelatin print